jarmokivekas/sewing/shoulder harness, yoke/shoulder harness, yoke.md

 ---
-title: Soulder harness, yolk
+title: Soulder harness, yoke
 ---

-This is a modular yolk style harness inspired (nearly copied) by the Hill people gear shoulder harness that they sell with their various packs.
+This is a modular yoke style harness inspired (nearly copied) by the Hill people gear shoulder harness that they sell with their various packs.

 Shoulder harness features: